zigomir/rubber_ring/README.md

 ### Static pages or Rails application?

-* If you only want to use Rubber Ring to generate static pages, leave `RubberRing.static_only = true` intact.
+If you only want to use Rubber Ring to generate static pages, leave `RubberRing.static_only = true` inside `app/config/initializers/rubber_ring.rb` intact.
 This will leave you with options to `preview` and `publish` html pages and other assets to production server.
 Otherwise set this option to false.

 # Usage

 ## As an editor I want to easily edit content on my site

-Login (`/rubber_ring`) with password which was set by developer in the install stage.
+Login at URL `/rubber_ring` with password which was set by developer in the install stage.

-Editing content is easy as clicking inside green boxes and start editing.
+Just edit content inside green boxes.
 Developer sets what content is editable/repeatable/link/multi line...

 For changing images click on `Image manager` in the upper menu.
-Drag and drop the image you need to drop zone.
-After uploading the image you can drag and drop it on the image you wanted to change.
-Image will be automatically resized to the size that was set by developer/designer.
+Drag and drop the image(s) you need to drop zone.
+After uploading the image(s) you can drag and drop them on the image you wanted to change.
+Image will be automatically re-sized to the size that was set by developer/designer.

 ### Build and publish your pages